 By now you know about Las Vegas.
 You know about the neon lights and the casinos and the chintz.
 You know about the weekends to remember or conveniently forget.
-And it’s true – walk ten metres in Sin City and the world outside the city limits can slip away in a maze of gambling tables and haze of good times.
+And it’s true – walk ten metres in Sin City and the world outside the city limits can slip away in a maze of gambling tables and haze of good times, but before you leave home make sure you get the right travel insurance for your needs.

 But Las Vegas is changing.
 It’s no longer the gambling capital of the world (Macau overtook Vegas in terms of gaming revenues in 2007) and the entertainment dollar is now king.
 Residencies from the likes of Britney Spears and Rod Stewart are common, while every weekend another circus is rolling through town, whether it be NASCAR or Rock in Rio USA or the Rugby Sevens.